mishra-18/mishra-18/README.md

 - 👋 Hi, I’m Shubh.
 I'm 3rd year undergrad currently persuing B.Tech in Computer Science.
 I'm passionate about working towards the things which align my interests.

 - 👀 I’m interested in binge watching anime and implementing machine learning models.

-Quoting Sherlock "I may be on the side of AI but don't for one second thing I don't know DSA."
+- 🚬 Quoting Sherlock "*I may be on the side of AI but don't for one second think I don't know DSA.*"

 - 🌱 I've developed my interest analysing data and perform machine learning task on it.
 My interest in deep learning stems from the 2nd semester of my college when I got my hands on Deep Learning Specialization by DeepLearning.AI.
 Since then I've been coding and honing my skills.